 Hawaii military community remembers real SEAL team in 'Lone Survivor'

 The Exchange's Director/CEO Tom Shull and Deputy Director Maj.
-Gen. Joseph Ward meet with Marcus Luttrell, a retired U.S. Navy SEAL during his visit to the Exchange headquarters in Dallas, Jan.
-8. Luttrell received the Navy Cross for his actions in 2005 facing Taliban fighters during Operation Red Wing and his story will be retold in theaters Jan.
-10 in the movie, "Lone Survivor" starring Mark Wahlberg.
+Gen. Joseph Ward meet with Marcus Luttrell, a retired U.S. Navy SEAL during his visit to the Exchange headquarters in Dallas in this undated file photo.
+Luttrell received the Navy Cross for his actions in 2005 facing Taliban fighters during Operation Red Wing and his story was retold in the movie, "Lone Survivor" starring Mark Wahlberg.

 Hawaii isn't highlighted in the movie "Lone Survivor," but the sacrifice and service of military members based here runs through it before, during and after the battle and ill-fated rescue mission upon which the more than $40 million drama is based.